Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 <!-- ------------------------ -->
 ## Python development in snowflake python worksheets
 Duration: 5
+This step is optional for this quickstart to give a better feel for working with python directly in Snowflake.
+To see how to implement this in dbt Cloud, you may skip to the next section.

 Now that we've transformed data using SQL let's write our first python code and get insights about lap time trends.
 Snowflake python worksheets are excellent for developing your python code before bringing it into a dbt python model.